-But you don’t just have to use if for games as it can also be used to make watching movies more immersive.
-You can set it up so that you are in a virtual theatre, which makes watching Blu-ray movies quite an experience.
+But you don’t just have to use it for games as it can also be used to make watching movies more immersive.
 As such, if you’re a PlayStation fan and want to get into VR games, the PlayStation VR is highly recommended.

 See our full PlayStation VR review.